Melissa Farley: Women in prostitution

 Since 1993, Farley has researched prostitution and trafficking in 14 countries.
 She has written many studies reporting high rates of violence and post-traumatic stress disorder among women employed in the sex trade.

-In a 2004 paper summarizing prostitution research in nine countries (Canada, Colombia, Germany, Mexico, South Africa, Thailand, Turkey, the US and Zambia), Farley and others interviewed 854 people (782 women and girls, 44 transgender people and 28 men) currently active in prostitution or having recently left.
+In a 2004 paper summarizing prostitution research in nine countries (Canada, Colombia, Germany, Mexico, South Africa, Thailand, Turkey, the US and Zambia), Farley and others interviewed 854 people (782 cisgender women and girls, 44 transgender people and 28 cisgender men) currently active in prostitution or having recently left.
 The interviewees came from a variety of groups within the sex trade: street prostitutes, legal and illegal brothel workers and strip-club workers, with the prostitute populations interviewed varying by country.
 Based on interviews and questionnaires, the paper's authors reported high rates of violence and post-traumatic stress: 71% of the respondents had been physically assaulted while in prostitution, 63% had been raped, and 68% met the criteria for PTSD.
 Out of 785 respondents asked, 89% (699) stated they wanted to leave prostitution, but had no other means of making a living.
 According to Farley and her co-authors, their findings contradict what they call "common myths about prostitution: the assumption that street prostitution is the worst type of prostitution, that prostitution of men and boys is different from prostitution of women and girls, that most of those in prostitution freely consent to it, that most people are in prostitution because of drug addiction, that prostitution is qualitatively different from trafficking, and that legalizing or decriminalizing prostitution would decrease its harm."

 In a 1998 paper on San Francisco street sex workers (one of the populations included in the nine-country study), Farley and co-author Howard Barkan reported a notable history of violence in the lives of those surveyed.
 In childhood, 57% of respondents reported sexual abuse and 49% reported other physical abuse.
 While in prostitution, 68% reported being raped, 82% reported being physically assaulted and 83% reported being threatened with a weapon.
 The incidence and severity of PTSD correlated with the amount of violence experienced by an individual, and 84% of the respondents reported a history of homelessness.